lynnfaraday/aresmush.com/_root/tutorials/code/local-setup.md

 To start the game server in debug mode, run `bin/devstart` from the aresmush directory.

-To start the web portal in debug mode, run `bin/devportal` from the ares-webportal directory.
+To start the Web Portal in debug mode, run `bin/devportal` from the ares-webportal directory.

 As with the setup script in the previous section, these are unix-style shell scripts and may need some adjustment when running on Windows.